-NOTF:
+NOTES:

 It is important the client understands that three parts of the brain are involved in obsessive thinking or compulsive behaviors.
-1. The orbital frontal cortex detects mistakes and signals the obsessiveness.
-This area is more activated in an OCD brain.
-2. The cingulate gyrus receives a signal that triggers the anxiety, transmitting signals to the sympathetic nervous system that result in the physical sensations in the gut and heart associated with dread.
-3. The caudate nucleus does not shift smoothly and gets stuck while continuing to be flooded with signals from the orbital frontal cortex.

-- Relabel the "brain lock" by stating "Yes I do have a problem right now.
-It is not the issue that I am stating, it is my brain lock....my circuits aren't working.
+- 1. The orbital frontal cortex detects mistakes and signals the obsessiveness.
+This area is more activated in an OCD brain. - 2.
+The cingulate gyrus receives a signal that triggers the anxiety, transmitting signals to the sympathetic nervous system that result in the physical sensations in the gut and heart associated with dread. - 3.
+The caudate nucleus does not shift smoothly and gets stuck while continuing to be flooded with signals from the orbital frontal cortex.
+The goal is to help the client figure out a visualization to shift the caudate nucleus. - Relabel the "brain lock" by stating "Yes I do have a problem right now.
+It is not the issue that I am stating, it is my brain lock....my circuits aren't working."
 Relabeling is a distancing technique that allows the individual to observe the effects.
 The OCD is the result of a faulty circuit in the brain. - Distinguish between the universal form of OCD (the worrisome thoughts and urges that intrude in one's consciousness) and the content of the obsession (i.e., the dangerous germs).
-The more clients focus on content, the worse their condition becomes. - Brainspot #2 is about refocusing on a positive, ideally pleasureable, activity after processing the worrisome content.
+The more clients focus on content, the worse their condition becomes. - Brainspot #3 is about refocusing on a positive, ideally pleasurable, activity after processing the worrisome content.
 Dr. Schwartz suggests doing an activity.
 This helps to "shift" the gear manually that is stuck in one of the three brain areas that mediate this behavior.
-If the client is unable to think of a pleasurable activity, start with a resource in the body bsp. - Neurons that fire together wire together.
-By doing or thinking of something pleasurable in place of the obsessive thought or behavior, you will eventually form a new circuit that is gradually reinforced rather than the obsession.
+If the client is unable to think of a pleasurable activity, start with a resource in the body BSP.

+- Neurons that fire together wire together.
+Dr. Schwartz wrote that by doing or thinking of something pleasurable in place of the obsessive thought or behavior, you will eventually form a new circuit that is gradually reinforced rather than the obsession.
 This de-linking is crucial because, while acting on a compulsion or obsession eases anxiety in the moment, it strengthens the circuit of the compulsion or obsessive thought and it will get worse. - Brainspotting can help calm the feeling of anxiety AND rebuild new neuropathways by shifting the caudate nucleus.
 The client learns to refocus and stay out of the content of the obsession.
 As the client practices this technique (to be used outside of your office), the "manual gearshift" becomes more automatic.

-The quicker the client recognizes the thought as OCD and goes to bsp #1, the quicker the OCD and anxiety calms down.
+The quicker the client recognizes the thought as OCD and goes to BSP #1 and BSP #2, the quicker the OCD and anxiety calm down.
 Episodes can become shorter and less frequent.
 Though they may reactivate during stressful times, it becomes easier for the client to regain control.